 CAISS is a multidisciplinary team offering intensive support to young people in crisis to keep them safe and out of hospital.
 The team is led by Head of CAMHS Nursing, Antonia Carding, and features experts from different specialties who work together to assess and treat patients, including nurses and work directly with Camden’s community mental health service, local schools and other children’s services.
 In 2017, CAISS was shortlisted for Nursing Times 'Team of the Year'.

 Gloucester House is a leading school for children (aged 5-14yrs) with social, emotional and mental health difficulties.
-Nursing plays a critical element in our role to promote health and wellbeing in the children who come to Gloucester House and the multi-professional clinical team is led by nurse Kirsty Bryant.
+Nursing plays a critical element in our role to promote health and wellbeing in the children who come to Gloucester House and the multi-professional clinical team is led by nurse Kirsty Brant.

 A recent patient of the Trust wrote to us to express their feelings about the support they’d received from our mental health nurses: